Annual Ryegrass vs Perennial Ryegrass – The Main Differences

 When Should You Use Perennial Ryegrass?

-Perennial ryegrass is ideally used for seed mixtures, and is often regarded as a nurse grass, given that it is often included in grass seed blends, owing to its ability to germinate rapidly (seed to mow-able lawn in about 21 days) and offers shade and protection to other grass species.
+Perennial ryegrass is ideally used for seed mixtures and is often regarded as a nurse grass, given that it is often included in grass seed blends, owing to its ability to germinate rapidly (seed to mow-able lawn in about 21 days) and offers shade and protection to other grass species.

 Even though it is hardy, low-maintenance grass, it has innate disease and insect resistance abilities and is used in several prestigious locations around the country including turf grass at the August National Golf Club (home of the Masters) and Wimbledon Tennis Club.

-Perennial ryegrass showcases an appealing pale green color, and can prevent erosion quickly, making it a great choice for steep banks like on roadways and ditches.
+Perennial ryegrass showcases an appealing pale green color and can prevent erosion quickly, making it a great choice for steep banks like on roadways and ditches.
 Another noteworthy benefit of perennial ryegrass is it is highly digestible, and a favorite for all grazing animals.

 Annual vs. Perennial Ryegrass – Key Differences

 Both annual and perennial ryegrasses can offer a green winter lawn overseeded on warm-season grasses that tend to go dormant in the fall or winter.
-They also add nutrients, and contrasting colors too early spring flowers, trees, and shrubs.
+They also add nutrients, and contrasting colors to early spring flowers, trees, and shrubs.

 The biggest difference between these two species of ryegrass is their lifecycle, where annual ryegrass just as the name would suggest needs to be replanted every year, and perennial offers a continuous lifecycle year after year.

-Perennial ryegrass may go dormant during the warmer months of the year, but does rebloom during the cool season months of the year.
+Perennial ryegrass may go dormant during the warmer months of the year but does rebloom during the cool season months of the year.
 This is a highly important aspect to consider when choosing between annual ryegrass and perennial ryegrass.

-Annual ryegrass is identifiable for its leaf blades rolled into the bud in contrast to folded into the bud in perennial ryegrass.
-Another notable difference between the two types is their growth height, where annual ryegrass can grow up to a height of five feet, and perennial ryegrass between one to two feet tall with a bunchy form.
+Annual ryegrass is identifiable for its leaf blades rolled into the bud in contrast to those folded into the bud in perennial ryegrass.
+Another notable difference between the two types is their growth height, where annual ryegrass can grow up to a height of five feet, and perennial ryegrass is between one to two feet tall with a bunchy form.

-Annual or Perennial Ryegrass — Which One should you Choose?
+Annual or Perennial Ryegrass — Which One Should You Choose?

-This totally depends on your needs, but here’s the lowdown to ease your decision!
+This depends on your needs, but here’s the lowdown to ease your decision!
 Annual ryegrass has very few disadvantages, with the biggest one being the end of the lifecycle, so you will have to put in the time and effort to repeat the process.

 Perennial ryegrass does have its fair share of disadvantages as well, starting with mandatory proper irrigation for success.
-While annual ryegrass may be mowed in some cases to prevent it from competing with vines, mowing perennial ryegrass is a bit challenging as you may have to to mow it frequently to maintain the recommended mowing height of 1 1/2 to 2 1/2 inches.
+While annual ryegrass may be mowed in some cases to prevent it from competing with vines, mowing perennial ryegrass is a bit challenging as you may have to mow it frequently to maintain the recommended mowing height of 1 1/2 to 2 1/2 inches.

-Even though the appearance of these two types of grasses is similar, and both are best suited for the cooler sections of the country, annual ryegrass is an impermanent grass used to provide quick color, erosion control for just one season.
+Even though the appearance of these two types of grasses is similar, and both are best suited for the cooler sections of the country, annual ryegrass is an impermanent grass used to provide quick color, and erosion control for just one season.

 Perennial ryegrass is a hardworking grass that can be used for both temporary and permanent lawns and is a great choice when looking to overseed existing warm-season lawns in fall.